Ashita-no-lonewolf/Ashita-no-lonewolf/README.md

 ### Profile Views

-counting of visitors to this page in this section started from June 12, 2022
+counting of visitors to this page in this section started from March 22, 2025

 ![](https://count.getloli.com/get/@Ashita-no-lonewolf.github.readme)
 </br>